MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/net-driver-install-check.md

 1. A subfolder in the application folder with the same name as the file containing the assembly's manifest is checked.
 1. If the configuration file has an item, the `privatePath` attribute gives the name of one or more subfolders to be searched under the application folder.

-The above is a general DLL load algorithm.
+The search heuristic is a general DLL load algorithm.
 Using built-in .NET providers, the DLL is almost always in one of the following folders:

 - *C:\windows\microsoft.net\Framework (32-bit assemblies)*
 - *C:\windows\microsoft.net\Framework64 (64-bit assemblies)*